Ed-ward-Harris/appAttack-automation/documentation.md

 ### utilities.sh
 This file contains misc functions such as generating ai insights and output logging.
 In future these could be split into their own files if these functionalities get expanded upon.

 ---

 ### To Add a New Tool
-1. Write the install function in `install.sh`, call that function in `main.sh` and `first_run.sh1`
+1. Write the install function in `install.sh`, call that function in `main.sh` and `first_run.sh1`.
-2. Write the update function for the tool in `update.sh`
+2. Write the update function for the tool in `update.sh`.
-3. Create a function in `run_tools.sh` with the specified paramaters (make sure it accepts logging)
+3. Create a function in `run_tools.sh` with the specified paramaters (make sure it accepts logging).
-4. Include a step-by-step guide in `step_by_step.sh`
+4. Include a step-by-step guide in `step_by_step.sh`.
-5. In the `menus.sh` file update the appropriate menu to display the new tool and make corresponding handle function is also updated
+5. In the `menus.sh` file update the appropriate menu to display the new tool and make corresponding handle function is also updated.